 It is not necessary to apply another coat of finish on to of this, although once dry, it is possible to do so.

-Larry Sinclair from The Farm House says he polishes his tables once a week and then uses Murphy’s Oil Soap once a month… “Still Looking Good”
+Larry Sinclair from The Farm House says he polishes his tables once a week.
+And then uses Murphy’s Oil Soap once a month.
+“Still Looking Good”

 Another answer is a paste wax.
 There are several brands that will work but it normally works best to use a dark colored wax rather than neutral.
 It just looks better.
 The video below will show you how to do it.